1. What was your first impression when you entered the website?

 If you’re interested in more specific questions, take a look at those articles:

 This basic set of website survey questions is a good point to start your adventure with such surveys.
-If you want to use different website survey questions, make sure they comply with the rules of creating an effective survey to secure high response rates and good user experience.
-You’ll find them in our survey best practices post.
+If you want to use different website survey questions, make sure they comply with the rules of creating an effective survey to secure high response rates and a good user experience.
+You'll find them in our survey best practices post.

 Also, remember that website surveys don’t limit you to asking just such questions.
 You can also use scale or smiley faces questions to find out how people like something.
 Especially smiley scale questions tend to provide higher response rates.
-Try for yourself and test.